ericjiyun03/Bioinformatics/README.md

 # Bioinformatics
 Simple python script for Bioinformatics.
-I made python code to generate dictionary for A->I site with transcript ID as Key for both hg38 and hg19.
+I made python code to generate dictionary for transcript ID: A to I mutation site both for hg38 and hg19 database.

 ## contents
 - transcript_to_editing_hg38.pickle: HG38 transcript to A->I site location dictionary with HG38 database